hacknotch/CampusConnect/EMAILJS_SETUP.md

 2. Verify template variables match exactly
 3. Check browser console for errors
 4. Ensure EmailJS service is active
+5. **For Outlook**: Make sure you granted all permissions during account connection
+6. **For Outlook**: Try disconnecting and reconnecting your Outlook account in EmailJS

+### Outlook-Specific Issues
+- **"Insufficient authentication scopes" error**:
+  - Go to EmailJS dashboard → Email Services
+  - Click on your Outlook service
+  - Click "Reconnect" or "Re-authorize"
+  - Grant ALL permissions when prompted
+  - Make sure to check all the permission boxes

+- **"Service not found" error**:
+  - Verify your Service ID is correct in `emailjs.js`
+  - Check that the Outlook service is "Active" in EmailJS dashboard

+- **Emails not arriving**:
+  - Check your Outlook spam/junk folder
+  - Verify the recipient email address is correct
+  - Test sending from EmailJS dashboard first

 ### Status Not Updating?
 1. Check Firebase Firestore rules